 |Email:||hanna at granroth hyphen wilding dot co dot uk|

-I will be answering these questions using field data, lab experiments and theoretical modelling in the three-spined stickleback, a common small fish in the Baltic Sea that is frequently infected by the cestode parasite Schistocephalus solidus.
-The ultimate aim of the project is to develop a real-world picture of how population structure and differences between individuals in those populations determine the impact of parasitism on population viability in a human-altered environment.
+I am addressing these questions using field data, lab experiments and theoretical modelling in the three-spined stickleback, a small fish common in the Baltic Sea that is frequently infected by the cestode parasite Schistocephalus solidus.
+Ultimately, I aim to develop a real-world picture of how population structure and differences between individuals in those populations determine the impact of parasitism on population viability in a human-altered environment.

 |2015-2016||Postdoctoral researcher, Univeristy of Turku, Finland